slamice/nelo-take-home/README.md

 FastApi automatically generates docs under `http://localhost:8000/docs`

 **Some Minor Notes:**
-- I'd like to do some clean up for the test classes and session creating
 - There is some more cleanup for basic things
   - Linting using `ruff`, better logging, etc.
   - Haven't used `sqlAlchemy` in a long time, some clean up there
+  - Test data generation shoudl be unified and cleaned up
 - An agreement on the API contract would be nice